blambright/qstylizer/doc/introduction.rst

         }
     """)

-This approach floods the PyQt code with ugly multi-line strings everywhere.
+This approach floods the python code with ugly multi-line strings everywhere.

 The *qstylizer* way: